-This recipe was created in partnership with the Idaho Potato Commission.
-Thank you for supporting the foods and brands that support The Wimpy Vegetarian.
+This recipe is in partnership with the Idaho Potato Commission.
+Thank you for supporting the foods and brands that support The Wimpy Vegetarian blog.

 It’s that time of year when party invitations show up, and we plan intimate get-togethers of our own.

 It’s interesting to me that as we march into the darkest days of the year, we become our most festive.
-We are at our most sparkly glitteriness, and over-the-top socially engaged at a time that historically – thousands of years ago – we may have been at our quietest.
+We are at our most sparkly, over-the-top socially engaged at a time that thousands of years ago, we were at our quietest.
 Or so I imagine.

-With the passage of eons, perhaps it evolved into a time we reached out to each other in the extended darkness, for reassurance and communion.
+Maybe we reached out to each other in the extended darkness for reassurance and communion.
 Maybe the gradual re-lengthening of the days, symbolizing hope, was the magic that spurred celebrations.
-We made it through another dark season.
+We made it through another dark season, we thought.

-As I leaf through cookbooks and piles of cooking magazines, google recipe ideas, and re-visit some of my favorite blogs for party recipes, I wonder what it was like in those earliest gatherings.
-Was there a bonfire that people gathered around, piled high for both warmth and light?
-Did they visit each other in thatched homes in the evenings after a day of toil, or was that more common for wealthier families with larger, sturdier structures?
-I don’t know.
-The only thing I’m certain of is that any gathering likely involved food.
+I wonder what it was like in those earliest gatherings.
+Did everyone gather around a huge bonfire for both warmth and light?
+Did they visit each other in thatched homes in the evenings after a day of toil?
+The only thing I’m certain of is that any gathering they did likely involved food.
 There’s nothing like sharing a meal together to create a feeling of community and connectedness.

-This holiday season, when friends come to visit, this little appetizer will welcome them to our home and our table.
-We don’t need to build a fire to light the room, but this honest, earthy offering of warmth and comfort will connect us for a moment.
-I made it a few months ago for my friends at the Idaho® Potato Commission, but held off a bit to share it with everyone until now.
-It suddenly seemed so perfect for a wintry holiday party with friends and family.
+This holiday season, when friends visit, this little appetizer will welcome them to our home and our table.
+I made it a few months ago for my friends at the Idaho® Potato Commission, and now, with the winter holidays upon us, I want to share it with you too.

 - 1 tablespoon unsalted butter